ansys/scade-design-rules/doc/source/rules/packages/separate_filename.rst

 Rationale
 ---------
-This ensures that multifile management settings are homogeneous across a model.
+This ensures that multi-file management settings are homogeneous across a model.
 When Separate File Name is checked, each package is saved into its own individual file, facilitating teamwork across a model.

 Note that root-level packages always have their own file.